lawn-alliance/aa-base-plugin/README.md

 Here is an overview of the places that you need to edit to adopt the name.

-Easiest is to just find & replace `aa_base_plugin` `aa-base-plugin` or various other combinations, with your new app name in all files listed below.
+Easiest is to just find & replace `aa_base_plugin` `aa-base-plugin` `aa base plugin` or various other combinations, with your new app name in all files listed below.

 One small warning about picking names: Python is a bit particular about what special characters are allowed for names of modules and packages.
 To avoid any pitfalls I would therefore recommend to use only normal characters (a-z) in your app's name unless you know exactly what you are doing.